Asia Television: News operation

 ATV News was the news arm of ATV.
 It produced daily newscasts in Cantonese, Mandarin, and English, which were seen on its Home, World, and News & Business Channels.
 Additional foreign news coverage was provided by CNN and CBS.
-The broadcaster was long recognized as pro-Beijing.
+The broadcaster was long recognised as pro-Beijing.

 Programming

 ATV aired a range of television programmes, including news, infotainment, drama, and variety shows.
 In addition to producing its shows, ATV acquired popular TV programmes from overseas markets to cater to changing audience tastes.
-Of note, ATV bought popular TV dramas from South Korea and mainland China for broadcast in prime time.
+Of note, ATV bought popular TV dramas from South Korea and Mainland China for broadcast in prime time.

 Channels

-Before 2 April 2016, ATV operated six channels: the 24-hour ATV Home channel in Cantonese; the 24-hour ATV World channel in English; the 24-hour Cantonese satellite channel ATV Overseas, which was accessible in North America via satellite, and three digital DMB-T/H channels: ATV Asia, a 24-hour high-definition channel; CCTV-1, the general channel of China Central Television.
+Before 2 April 2016, ATV operated six channels: the 24-hour ATV Home channel in Cantonese; the 24-hour ATV World channel in English; the 24-hour Cantonese satellite channel ATV Overseas, which was accessible in North America via satellite; and three digital DMB-T/H channels: ATV Asia, a 24-hour high-definition channel; CCTV-1, the general channel of China Central Television.

 Before 1 April 2009, the following DMB-T/H channels were in operation: News & Business, a 24-hour news and finance news channel; His TV, a 24-hour sports and infotainment channel aimed at men; Her TV, a 24-hour lifestyle infotainment channel aimed at women; Plus TV, a 24-hour documentary channel; and HDTV, a 24-hour high-definition channel.